zeek/zeek/scripts/base/frameworks/input/main.zeek.rst

          The event is raised like if it had been declared as follows:
          error_ev: function(desc: TableDescription, message: string, level: Reporter::Level) &optional;
-         The actual declaration uses the ``any`` type because of deficiencies of the Bro type system.
+         The actual declaration uses the ``any`` type because of deficiencies of the Zeek type system.

       config: :zeek:type:`table` [:zeek:type:`string`] of :zeek:type:`string` :zeek:attr:`&default` = ``{  }`` :zeek:attr:`&optional`
          A key/value table that will be passed to the reader.
          Interpretation of the values is left to the reader, but usually they will be used for configuration purposes.

-   A table input stream type used to send data to a Bro table.
+   A table input stream type used to send data to a Zeek table.

 .. zeek:type:: Input::Reader